NanoComp/meep/doc/docs/Mode_Decomposition.md

 + `num_bands` is the length of the `bands` array

-+ `parity` is the parity (= polarization in 2d) of the mode to calculate, assuming the structure has $z$ and/or $y$ mirror symmetry *in the source region*.
++ `parity` is the parity (= polarization in 2d) of the mode to calculate, assuming the structure has $z$ and/or $y$ mirror symmetry in the source region.
 If the structure has both $y$ and $z$ mirror symmetry, you can combine more than one of these, e.g. `EVEN_Z + ODD_Y`.
 This is especially useful in 2d simulations to restrict yourself to a desired polarization.

 + `eig_resolution` is the spatial resolution to use in MPB for the eigenmode calculations.